jerrytuw/ESP32_NAT_router_secure_broker_client/README.md

 A lot of fiddling on details made it compileable in Platformio as espidf/Arduino merge.

+Tested: NAT router, MQTTS broker for few clients, local MQTTS client for local app, configuration and erasing by GPIO23

 based on
 1) TinyMqtt broker library from https://github.com/hsaturn/TinyMqtt
 modified to make use of SSL connections by ESP32 HTTPS Server